The move would still result in a $1.24 monthly increase for residents.

-With a current ban on 24 kinds of imported recycling materials in effect in China — a country the U.S. exports about half of its recyclables — Public Works Director Gabe Menendez spoke to the City Commission about what options are available to the city during a workshop on Wednesday, Jan.
+With a current ban on 24 kinds of imported recycling materials in effect in China — a country the U.S. exports about a fourth of its recyclables — the City Commission explored the options available to the city as presented by Public Works Director Gabe Menendez during a workshop on Wednesday, Jan.
 23. The city's current contract with Waste Pro will expire on Sept.
 30, and the company is asking for a $77.50 per ton processing fee to balance the losses brought on by recent changes in the industry.

 As a result, continuing services as is would mean a $1.54 increase in resident's monthly trash and recycling bill.
 Other options included suspending recycling services entirely, which wouldn't lower residents' monthly bills, reducing the number of routes from 10 to nine to save $1.16, and taking no action.
 If it chose the last option, Waste Pro expressed it would not renew its contract with the city, pushing Ormond to have to request bids for the service.

 Most of the commission preferred the option that would retain recycling services, but eliminate glass because it is currently not marketable.
 That option would increase the current monthly bill by $1.24.

 “If we continue to collect glass, even though there’s no demand for it, all we’re doing is increasing supply, no demand, and the market will never come back," City Commissioner Rob Littleton said.

 Glass bottles make up 20% of the city's recycling collection.
 Another 25% is made up of non-recyclable materials, and 7% are mixed plastic food and beverage containers — all of which means 52% of the items being placed in the city's blue bins end up in the landfill.